ndegheselle/blog.degheselle.fr/_posts/2023-01-14-setting-up-express-with-an-app-and-api.md

 ## Installation

 Install [node.js](https://nodejs.org/en/download/).
-Create a folder for your project and initalize node :
+Create a folder for your project and initialize node :
 ```
 mkdir project-name
 cd project-name
 npm init
 ```

-Once the `package.json` file have been created by node you can install express.js, a library used to create api and web servers :
+Once the `package.json` file has been created by node you can install express.js, a library used to create api and web servers :
 ```
 npm install express
 npm install dotenv